lee-zhg/ai-data-processing/README.md

 ## Objective

-TODO INSERT IMAGE OF DS WORKFLOW

-This content will walk you through the fundamental first steps of the Data Science / ML workflow.
+This workshop will walk you through some of the fundamental early stages of the Data Science / ML workflow.
 We will be exploring different aspects of data understanding, visualization and processing.
 By the end of these labs/tutorials, you should understand:

 - The use of Jupyter Notebooks in IBM Watson Studio
 - How to load data sets with open source libraries